 It’s true, a simple solution of sugar and water helps revive exhausted bees.

-To create this energy drink for bees to revive tired bees, The RSPB suggests mixing two tablespoons of white, granulated sugar with one tablespoon of water, and placing the mix on a plate or spoon.
-Do not add any more water otherwise the bee could drown.
+To create this energy drink for bees to revive tired bees, The RSPB suggests mixing two tablespoons of white, granulated sugar with one tablespoon of water.
+Then place the sugar/water mix on a plate or spoon.
+Do not add any more water otherwise, the bee could drown.

-Don’t be tempted to offer tired bees honey – in most cases, the honey isn’t suitable as a lot of honey is imported and may not always be right for native British bees.
+Don’t be tempted to offer tired bees honey.
+In most cases, the honey isn’t suitable as a lot of honey is imported and may not always be right for native British bees.
 And only ever offer white granulated sugar – never offer demerara, or any artificial or diet sweeteners.